rickvdbosch/LtpotC/README.md

-# Leveraging the power of the Cloud

-Repo containing the code for my talk _Leveraging the power of the Cloud_.

-## Common

-Common project that contains supporting classes.

-## Frontend

-Angular frontend for the 'Leveraging the power of the Cloud' project.

-## Functions

-Azure Functions backend (API) that the frontend talks to.
+# Making Serverless Work For You

+There's some code in here that I used for my talk "Making Serverless Work For You".
+The repository currently holds:

+1. A `Common` project that holds a BlobStorageRepository
+2. A `Functions` project that holds several Functions used in conjuction with Service Bus and Storage for processing and scaling
+3. A `Frontend` folder that holds the Angular frontend you can also find running overe here: [MSWFY Frontend](https://mswfystorage.z6.web.core.windows.net/)

+I'll keep the repo updated and I *will* add some more logic in the future.

+Hope this helps 🤓